-At Christ Church Primary School, it is our vision for all of our children to ‘have life and have it to the full’ and arrangements for lunchtime and food and drink throughout the day are designed to support in fulfilling this aim.
+At Christ Church Primary School, arrangements for lunchtime and food and drink throughout the day are designed to support our vision ‘Aspiring together through love'.

 Food and sharing food are an important part of what we do as a school.
 At Christ Church Primary it is our aim that all children enjoy eating together, have opportunity to taste different foods and learn about how healthy food and drink choices can impact positively on their lives now and into the future.